 You clean to keep bugs, like fruit flies amongst other things, at bay.
-And because wine making is actually, really lovely chemistry, both in reality and figuratively, you clean to make sure the natural chemistry* that makes up wine comes together the way you want, and not have a tainted barrel or dirty hose possibly ruining a lot of work.
+And because wine making is actually chemistry, both in reality and figuratively, you clean to make sure the natural chemistry* that makes up wine comes together the way you want.
+And not have a tainted barrel or dirty hose possibly ruining a lot of work.

 So cleaning is what Pumpjack put me to work doing when we brought our First Harvest in to the Winery.

 We found only 2 of the tanks would seal reasonably well, so attempted to rotate the lids and their parts to maximise the coverage.
-We added yeasts and hoped fermentation would go reasonably well, e.g. the start of turning the grape juice into wine.
+Then it was time to add yeast and hoped fermentation would go reasonably well, e.g. the start of turning the grape juice into wine.

-We ‘punched down’, where you break up the grape skins in the juice to bring out the colour and flavours, using a golf club.
+We ‘punched down’.
+This is where you break up the grape skins in the juice to bring out the colour and flavours.
+Through want of nothing else, we used a golf club.
 A driver, as it had the best width.
 Like I said, we made do, and improvised when we had to.

-Oh, and what about the Beer?
-If you work around wine all day, often at the end of a 12 hour, hot and hard working day, the last thing you want is wine, where as a nice refreshing, thirst quenching beer…
+Oh, and what about the beer?
+If you work around wine all day, often a 12 hour hot and hard working day, the last thing you want is wine.
+Where as a nice refreshing, thirst quenching beer…

-*Note: If you are anti-sulphur, stop drinking wine, and well, eating lots of food.
+*Note: If you are anti-sulphur, stop drinking wine.
+And well, eating lots of food.
 Sulphur is naturally present in much of what is grown.
-What you want is that the wine maker hasn’t added sulphur, or at least too much – often done in cheaper wines.
+What you want is that the wine maker hasn’t added sulphur.
+Or at least too much, which is often done in cheaper wines.
 Sulphur helps prevent oxidation (wine spoiling), so its rather like homogenising milk.

 **Piddlewick’s Note: I am not the Oenologist in this team, rather having learned what I have through hands on participation and osmosis.
 I am simplifying much of the technical and chemistry aspect here, for us lay people who essentially just like to drink wine.